argoproj/argo-rollouts/docs/FAQ.md

 ### Does Argo Rollouts depend on Argo CD or any other Argo project?

 Argo Rollouts is a standalone project.
 Even though it works great with Argo CD and other Argo projects, it can be used on its own for Progressive Delivery scenarios.
-More specifically, argo Rollouts does **NOT** require that you also have installed Argo CD on the same cluster.
+More specifically, Argo Rollouts does **NOT** require that you also have installed Argo CD on the same cluster.

 ### How does Argo Rollouts integrate with Argo CD?
 Argo CD understands the health of Argo Rollouts resources via Argo CD’s [Lua health check](https://github.com/argoproj/argo-cd/blob/master/docs/operator-manual/health.md).
 These Health checks understand when the Argo Rollout objects are Progressing, Suspended, Degraded, or Healthy.
 Additionally, Argo CD has Lua based Resource Actions that can mutate an Argo Rollouts resource (i.e. unpause a Rollout).